sciai-lab/lab-webpage/index.md

 ---
 ---

-# Scientific Artificial Intelligence
+# Scientific AI

-We develop principled machine learning methods to solve difficult computer vision problems, with applications mainly from the Life Sciences.
+We develop principled AI methods to solve hard problems from the natural sciences.

 {% include section.html %}